leopoldsga/Python3/Python-SSH.md

 #invoke_shell.
 channel.get_pty()

+#Request an interactive shell session on this channel.
+If the server allows it, the channel
+#will then be directly connected to the stdin, stdout, and stderr of the shell.
 channel.invoke_shell()

 while True:
+	#Put stdin and channel into readlist
+	#select is aware
     readlist, writelist, errlist = select.select([channel, sys.stdin,], [], [])
     if sys.stdin in readlist:
         input_cmd = sys.stdin.readline()